tim-tm/tim-tm/README.md

 # Hi :wave:

-# What I learn
+# 🌱 What I learn
-I'm trying to get even better at Java while also learning C/C++.
+I am currently focusing on C.

-# Collaboration
+# 👯 Collaboration
 I would like to collaborate in pretty much anything.

 # Stats